A visit to the Santiago house of poet Pablo Neruda.

 I’d never seen it since, though occasionally, when painting birds and flowers I had a vague visual memory of it.
 And 40 years later, laid out on a table in the house of a dead poet in Santiago de Chile; there it was again!
 A whole tea service!

-I didn’t know what the crockery was called or who made it, but I felt certain that as soon as I got home and told my mum, she would know.
-Sure enough, mum remembered immediately and found out the design was called ‘Acapulco’ by Villeroy and Boch.
+I didn’t know what the crockery was called or who made it, but I felt certain that as soon as I told my mum, she would know.
+Sure enough, mum remembered immediately - the design was called ‘Acapulco’ by Villeroy and Boch.
 No longer commercially manufactured, I promised myself that as soon as I had a few spare quid, I would track down a piece of Acapulco to own myself, to remind me of my childhood, my mother, and that lovely afternoon at Pablo Neruda’s house.

 Once back home, I won my eBay auction and I have my own Acapulco teapot.
 Everyone knows that tea tastes better out of fine china.
 And this is the finest, being also a time machine and portal into long distant worlds.
 How refreshing!